ravioad/Test-Ecommerce-App/README.md

 # Test-Ecommerce-App

-This app uses fake store api to fetch and display products.
-And contains favorites and cart functionality.
+This app uses fake store api to fetch and display products, and contains favorites and cart functionality.

 Libraries Used
 --------------